darkoverlordofdata/vala-emscripten/notes.md

 #### performance
 wow - as fast as desktop!.

-0.000074
-0.000096

 #### notes
-no data structs (list, dict, array are from libGee), only GList, struct and []. however, libGee is implemented in Vala. check dova-core for tips on integrating my own no-g version of libGee missing some string handling no regex no virtual or override no interface no abstract no for..in Iterable requres GObject no [Flags] enum

-limited generics - only primitive types except for builtins (List)
+no regex
+no virtual or override
+no interface
+no abstract
+no [Flags] enum

 Basically, anything that relies on GTypeInfo or GObject is broken.
 Other stuff might work, and might be fixable by suplying missing runtime